 What is Patalyze

-Everything you do in Patalyze happens inside a research: a self-contained database built around a single analysis.
-It keeps everything that belongs together in one place (the patents you gather, the products you track, the mappings between them, and the pages you build to review the results), fully isolated, so data never crosses from one research into another.
-Data is added from a shared global corpus of patents and products that every research can pull from, so you never start from zero.
+Everything in Patalyze happens inside a research database, a self-contained home for one analysis.
+It holds the patents you gather, the products you track, the mappings between them, and the pages you build to review the results.
+Each database is fully isolated, so data never crosses from one into another.

-A research should in most cases only answer exactly one question.
-Clearing a single product for launch is one research; scanning the market for products that might infringe a patent family is another.
-It can be tempting to reuse an existing research because the data is already there, but a verdict is only as trustworthy as its scope: a dedicated research keeps each conclusion clean, self-contained, and easy to stand behind later, even months after the work is done.
-If related researches start to pile up, group them in a folder.
+As a rule, one database answers one question.
+Clearing a single product for launch is one; scanning the market for products that might infringe a patent family is another.
+Reusing an existing database saves the setup, but a verdict is only as trustworthy as its scope, and a dedicated database keeps each conclusion easy to stand behind months later.
+Name it for the question it answers, and when related databases pile up, group them in a folder.

-A research holds your patents, products, the mappings between them, and the tables, notes and dashboards you build to review and present the analysis.Data#
+A research database holds your patents, products, the mappings between them, and the tables, dashboards, and notes you build to review and present the analysis.Data#

 Presentation#

-Pages are how you read and present a research.
-A table triages rows down to the dangerous few, a dashboard charts the shape of the whole dataset, and a note writes up what you found.
-Every page is one of these three surfaces.
+Pages are how you read and present a research database.
+A table narrows rows down to the dangerous few, a dashboard charts the shape of the whole dataset, and a note writes up what you found.
+Every page is one of these three.

 Workflows#

-Data and presentation compose into the analyses teams actually run.
+Data and presentation compose into the analyses themselves.
 Each is a path through the same pieces, in a different order.

 Integrations#

-Two MCP servers connect Patalyze to AI clients.
-Both authenticate with your Patalyze account over OAuth: add a URL, approve access in the browser, with no API key to manage.
+Two MCP servers connect Patalyze to AI clients, so an agent can run an analysis the same way you would.
+Both authenticate over OAuth: add a URL, approve access in the browser, and there is no API key to manage.

 Setup takes a few minutes.
 The flow is the same in every client; what differs is where you add the server URLs.
 Pick yours for step-by-step instructions:

-Prefer direct HTTP?
-The Global Patents API runs boolean and semantic search across millions of patents, returning full bibliographic records and patent-family data.
+Prefer to talk to Patalyze directly?
+The Data API runs boolean and semantic search across millions of patents over plain HTTP, returning full bibliographic records and patent-family data, with every field and operator documented in the Endpoints reference.